 Joan Leach Memorial Graduate Student Essay Competition

-For further details, and to submit an entry, please download the entry form.
+For submission details, please download the entry form.

 We’re delighted to announce that the winner of the 2020 prize is Christopher Harrington of La Trobe University, Melbourne.

 (2012) Kerri E. Hunt, University of Chicago

 (2020) Christopher Harrington of La Trobe University, Melbourne